run-x/opta-docs/content/en/Modules/Azure/Service/k8s-service.md

 ---
-title: "postgres"
+title: "k8s-service"
-linkTitle: "postgres"
+linkTitle: "k8s-service"
 date: 2021-07-21
 draft: false
 description: Deploys a kubernetes app
 ---

-The most important module for deploying apps, `azure-k8s-service` deploys a kubernetes app on Azure.
+The most important module for deploying apps, `k8s-service` deploys a kubernetes app on Azure.
 It deploys your service as a rolling update securely and with simple autoscaling right off the bat-- you can even expose it to the world, complete with load balancing both internally and externally.